 Revel in Revered Homes

-Ashevilleâs Biltmore House, the largest home in America, decks its halls for the holidays each year with more than a mile of garland, more than 100 trees and 10,000 ornaments.
+Ashevilleâs Biltmore House, the largest home in America, decks its halls for the holidays each year with more than a mile of garland, 100-plus trees and 10,000 ornaments.
 Tour during the daytime or at night, when the front lawn alights with luminarias and twinkling trees.
 In Flat Rock, celebrate famed poet Carl Sandburg during Christmas at Connemara, held at the Carl Sandburg Home National Historic Site.
 Enjoy music, stories, treats and crafts at Connemara, the house where the literary legend lived and wrote for much of his life.
 Sandburg produced a third of his works and won his second Pulitzer Prize here.
 You can also hike 5 miles of trails, pet goats and pick up volumes of Sandburgâs poetry at the bookstore.
+(Please note: The Carl Sandburg Home is temporarily closed due to the effects of Hurricane Helene.)

 Play 'Free Bird'